Iowa newspaper calls for resignation of 'Sizzler U' lawmaker

 Sizzler spokeswoman Janet Ritter told NBC she can confirm Chelgren was employed by Sizzler back in the early 90s.

-"Sizzler does to internal training and development," she said.
+"Sizzler does do internal training and development," she said.
 "The certificate the Iowa senator claims to have would have qualified him to manage a Sizzler."

 Chelgren also declares on his company website that he worked as a "Geo-Physist for GeoSoils in Temecula," which is a city in Riverside County, California.